 This course is an interdisciplinary introduction to the rich diversity of the often marginalized civilizations and tribal peoples that inhabit the Caucasus and Central Asia.
 Students will examine the ethnic, social, economic, religious, artistic and geopolitical influences shared by the inhabitants of these regions.
-The indigenous sedentary and nomadic populations located along the Silk Road and Eurasian Steppe were repeatedly subjected to conquest by the superior military powers that competed for domination of these trade arteries.
+The indigenous sedentary and nomadic populations located along the

+Silk Road and Eurasian Steppe were repeatedly subjected to conquest by the superior military powers that competed for domination of these trade arteries.
 Students will trace the succession of cultural influences that swept over the areas.
-Students will conclude their study with an examination of these peoples define themselves within the modern nation-state system.
+Students will conclude their study with an examination of the post-Soviet development of these regions, investigating how these peoples define themselves within the modern nation-state system.
 3 hrs. lecture/wk.